A Survivor Helps Other Survivors Process The Horrors Of The Las Vegas Mass Shooting

 In the days after the shooting, Ghaed, a clinical psychologist whose work includes treating veterans with PTSD, realized there were few services available for survivors dealing with the trauma of a mass shooting.
 So one week after the shooting, she began leading a support group for survivors.

 That support group has met most Mondays since the shooting.
-Its last meeting will be Monday night, on the one-year anniversary.
+Its last meeting will be Monday night, on the first anniversary.

 A beautiful evening